 If you created a budget at the beginning of the new year, the change in the seasons is a good time to check-in and see how that plan has been working out.
 Have you been spending more than you anticipated?
 Less?
 Have you gotten a raise or has your working situation changed?
 Based on your income and expenses so far, adjust your monthly budget to more accurately reflect your habits.
 This will help set you up for success for the rest of the year.

-It’s still early in the year, and there’s no reason to confine positive financial resolutions to January!
+It’s still early in the year, and there’s no reason to confine positive and the best financial planning resolutions to January!
 After looking over your budget, see if you can identify negative patterns that can be altered and positive ones that should be continued.
 For example, if you’ve noticed that you’re spending far more on dining out than you anticipated, maybe it’s time to compile a list of recipes that you love and do more eating at home than at restaurants.
 Alternatively, if you started a monthly subscription service for online learning classes that you are actively using to improve your work, that could be a healthy expense.

 Budgeting isn’t about cutting out things you enjoy; it’s simply a tool for awareness and planning.